janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 ## Overview

 Let's see again what we gain with the plugin system pattern.
-We are able to give the gem a very small core providing only the essentials, but still provide the ability to load additional features via plugins (which will only be `require`d if the user needs them).
+We are able to give the gem a very small core providing only the essentials, but still give the ability to load additional features via plugins (which will only be required if the user needs them).

-These plugins allow us to override any part of Roda and also other plugins, which gives us maximum flexibility.
+These plugins allow us to override any part of Roda as well as other plugins, which gives us maximum flexibility.
 Since all methods come from module inclusion, they are nicely introspectable: